Skip to main content

 Debt Settlement

 Debt settlement - what CuraDebt specializes in - involves negotiating directly with creditors to accept less than the full balance owed.
-We've resolved accounts at amounts significantly below the original balance, though results vary and not all debts are eligible.
-The timeline is typically 24-48 months.
+Our team has resolved accounts at amounts significantly below the original balance, though results vary and not all debts are eligible.
 There's no court supervision, no trustee taking a cut, no monthly payment to a court officer.
 And critically, no bankruptcy notation on your credit report.

 For someone whose main problem is unsecured debt and who doesn't need to stop a foreclosure, debt settlement often reaches the same financial destination as Chapter 13 - paying creditors significantly less than the full balance - without the 7-year credit impact and without the 51% chance of ending up with nothing.
 Here's how CuraDebt's debt settlement program works in full detail, including who it's right for and who it isn't.